-The Cost of Discipleship was one of those books that deeply influenced Betty and gave her courage in her darkest days.
+The Cost of Discipleship deeply influenced Betty and gave her courage in her darkest days.
 Dietrich Bonhoeffer, a young German theologian, wrote it in the 1930s to examine the intense struggle and serious implications of true belief in Christ.
-In the decades that followed, he was active in resisting the rise of Nazis in Germany, and in rejecting the Fuhrer as head of the Church.
+In the decades that followed, he was active in resisting the rise of Nazis in Germany and rejecting the Fuhrer as head of the Church.
 Jesus, not Adolf Hitler was the head.
-Just a few weeks before the end of the war, Bonhoeffer was hanged by the Nazis in Flossenburg prison camp by direct order from Hitler.
-Eric Metaxas’ biography, Bonhoeffer: Pastor, Martyr, Prophet, Spy, retells Bonhoeffer’s final moments, which had been witnessed and shared years later by the camp doctor:

 In this most famous of his books, young Bonhoeffer wrote: